Mission: Bringing technology to lactation

 Breastfeeding is beautiful.
 Let's make it easier!

 Meeting your baby for the first time melts your heart.
 That's why you decided to breastfeed - you want the best for your precious little one!
 But breastfeeding isn't always easy.
 The journey sometimes involves pain, sweat, stress, tears and even break-downs.
 It makes you wonder - why is this so hard?!
-Unfortunately the technologies used in human lactation are over 100 years old.
-Innovation is long overdue!
+Am I not a good mom if I couldn't provide enough food for my baby?
+The answer is absolutely not.
+It's not you, it's the century old human lactation technology that hadn't evolved with our life/work style.

-We understand your struggles because we've been there.
+We understand your struggles because we've been there ourselves.
 Our team of MIT moms are creating awesome lactation technologies to make it easier for awesome moms like you.
+Our products have been well-received in over 15 countries including United States, Canada, UK, Belgium, Australia, Netherlands, China, France, Germany, Ireland, Malaysia, Philippines, Singapore, and Thailand.
+And the best thing?
+We are always improving and innovating so that you could have the best experience!

 Assistant Professor, University of Pittsburgh